helmholtz-analytics/heat/doc/source/introduction.rst

 Goal
 ----

-The goal of HeAT is to fill the gap between machine learning libraries that have a strong focus on exploiting GPUs for performance, and traditional, distributed high-performance computing (HPC).
+The goal of Heat is to fill the gap between machine learning libraries that have a strong focus on exploiting GPUs for performance, and traditional, distributed high-performance computing (HPC).
 The basic idea is to provide a dtype, distributed tensor library with machine learning methods based on it.